ManueGE/Actions/README.md

 }
 ````

-All this methods has come additional, optional parameters.
-They also can be used with closures that takes a parameter:
+All this methods has come additional, optional arguments.
+They also can be used with closures that takes a argument:

 ````
 let imageTitle = UIBarButtonItem(image: UIImage(named: "image")!) { item in